Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 Daar shook his head and gestured vaguely out the back of his transport toward the city ruins.
 "I came t’pay respects.
 The 946th fought hard in the Battle of Gao, there’s unsung heroes lyin’ dead here that my people owe our *existence* to.
 How could I *not* come here?
 Wouldn’t be right."

 Nobody would ever accuse the Great Father of detachment.
 He was very much a leader with his paws in the mud.
-And speaking of…
+And speaking of...

 Daar had unconsciously positioned himself *perfectly* on the cargo ramp of his transport.
 He didn’t fly in sumptuous luxury; he was simply too damn big to do that.
 Instead, he sat right on the metal floor, and that fact was framed unavoidably behind him.
 Ava raised her camera to take a picture and she knew instantly she had a winner.
 All he wore was a bright safety-yellow harness and his own natural pelt, cut long and shaggy.
 His physique was bigger and mightier than ever, with every hard muscular line plainly visible through his pelt.
 This time, however, his expression and the thick lather of his perspiration gave him a thoroughly haggard, yet defiant look.
 There was still dirt on his claws and in his fur, all the way back to his elbows.